OatSawangsri/sslv-city-directory-sublisting-stitching-tool/README.md

 Depend on the segment stitiching to be identify and accessible

 ## It does not
-- promote or demote the listing in the middle of the segment
+- not promote or demote the listing in the middle of the segment
 - does not modify the current data
 - does not perform 100% correct